China's S.F. offers to buy 51.8% stake in Kerry Logistics

 Kerry Logistics Networks will retain its listing on the Hong Kong stock exchange upon completion of the deal, S.F.
-Holding said, although the public float would be reduced to 15 percent of the company from 25 percent.
+Holding said, although the public float would be reduced to 15% of the company from 25%.

+Kerry Logistics said it will separately declare a special dividend of HK$7.28 per from the sales of its warehouse assets for HK$13.5 bln ($1.74 bln) to parent company Kerry Holdings.
+The company will also sell its Taiwan operations to the parent.

+Kerry Logistics shares rose as much as 10.4% to HK$25.90 Wednesday morning, their highest since listing in December 2013.

 Reuters previously reported that S.F.
 Holding was in talks to take Kerry private at a premium to Kerry's trading price.